Sirvelasque/Leaderboard/README.md

 # Leaderboard

-> An app to set an scores list with high score order
+> An app to set an scores list and stored into a linked API

 ## Built With